Silver Perch 4cm

 Water quality should be monitored on a frequent basis to help keep it at an appropriate level.

-To maintain optimal water quality, you can modify aeration, water exchange, feedings, and stocking numbers.
+To maintain optimal water quality, you can modify aeration, water exchange, feedings, and stock numbers.

-Diseases and parasites that can effect Silver Perch in your Aquaponics System
+Diseases and parasites that can affect Silver Perch in your Aquaponics System

 Infection with illness and parasites is a reaction of fish to environmental pressures.
 The most common are degradation of water quality and overcrowding.
 The majority of diseases and parasites are found in ponds and other natural aquatic habitats.
 However, as fish get stressed, the possibility for the illness to infect rises due to a decrease in the fish's immune mechanisms.
 Handling, poor water quality, congestion, predation, and inadequate diet are all stressors.